sachagavino/astroMUGS/docs/source/index.md

 If you are looking for a Sphinx theme that puts all of its sub-pages in the sidebar, the [Sphinx Book Theme](https://sphinx-book-theme.readthedocs.io/) has a similar look and feel, and [Furo](https://pradyunsg.me/furo/quickstart/) is another excellent choice.
 You can also see the [Sphinx Themes Gallery](https://sphinx-themes.org) for more ideas.
 ```

-## User Guide
+## Quickstart Guide

-Information about using, configuration, and customizing this theme.
+A quickstart to install and use chemdiskpy.

 ```{toctree}
 :maxdepth: 2